koalazak/dorita980/README.md

 ```

 # Quick start via Cloud request
-You can control the robot from outside your home
+You can control the robot from inside or outside your home

 ```javascript
 var dorita980 = require('dorita980');